Beauty Point is a small riverside town that's a hotspot for mariners and fascinating underwater creatures.

 Sitting on the northern reaches of the Tamar River in the middle of sheep, cattle and wine-growing country, Beauty Point was originally established as the first deep-water port in the area.
 The port is still the heart of the town and hosts Australia's National Institute for Maritime Studies.

 Seahorses are a star attraction in Beauty Point with the world's first seahorse aquarium, Seahorse World, dedicated to breeding and protecting these fascinating creatures.

 The unique Australian platypus and echidna can also be seen next door at Platypus House.

-And for creatures in the wild, try nearby Narawntapu National Park one of the best places to view free-ranging wildlife in the state.
+For creatures in the wild, try nearby Narawntapu National Park, one of the best places to view free-ranging wildlife in the state.
 Listen for the growls and screeches of Tasmanian devils.

-Beauty Point is a 40-minute drive (40 km) from Launceston.
+Beauty Point is a 40-min drive (40 km) from Launceston.

-- Taste some Tasmanian cool-climate wines at nearby vineyards
+- Taste Tasmanian cool-climate wines at nearby vineyards

-- Choose a day or half-day walk in nearby Narawntapu National Park or Notley Fern Gorge.
+- Choose a day or half-day walk in nearby Notley Fern Gorge.